"As you start to walk on the way, the way appears."

 If you do have to miss class, please let me know before the class period and communicate with me (and/or you classmates) after the class period for important exercises, readings, or updates that you missed.
 Please note that in college, there is no distinction between an excused and an unexcused absence.
 I realize that sometimes missing class is unavoidable, so students can miss three or four class meetings before absences will start to negatively affect your course grade.
 If you encounter a verifiable emergency (meaning, there is appropriate documentation) that results in more than one calendar week of absences, please contact me as as soon as possible so that we can determine the best course of action for your situation.

 Deadlines are a fact of life, and this is no different in college.
 Delgado Community College requires that I submit midterm and final grades by specific deadlines.
 I do not get to choose these deadlines, but I must meet them, and excuses for turning them in late are prohibited.
 Therefore, while you will have some flexibility in the creation of timelines for your composition projects in this course, you will need to keep in mind the midterm and final grade deadlines, which we will review and discuss in more detail during the first few weeks of class.
-We will establish a final deadline by which all projects must be complete and ready for a grade.
-This deadline will not be up for negotiation once established, so you will need to plan and manage your time accordingly.
+Given these non-negotiable College deadlines, we will establish dates by which you should submit your writing portfolios and complete certain checkpoint conferences.
+Once we determine these deadlines as a class, they will not be up for further negotiation, so you will need to plan and manage your time accordingly.

 If you encounter a true and verifiable emergency during our course, please contact me immediately so that we can discuss your situation.
 The sooner I know what is going on, the better I can assist you.
 If you disappear for a month with no communication, it will be very difficult to get back on track.
 Communication is the key here.